rncbc/qpwgraph/README.md

     build/src/qpwgraph

-   Or you may install it, optionally as root:
+   If you may install it permanently, then run, optionally as root:

     sudo make -C build install